plone/training/theming/adv-resource-registry.rst

 If you do change the bundle, it has to be built or rebuilt.
-You can do this in the ``@@resourceregistry-controlpanel`` by clicking on *build* for the bundle involved, or by running the ``plone-compile-resources`` script as follows:
+You can do this in the ``@@resourceregistry-controlpanel`` by clicking on *Build* for the bundle involved, or by running the ``plone-compile-resources`` script as follows:

 .. code-block:: bash

-   $ ./bin/plone-compile-resources --bundle=plone
+   $ ./bin/plone-compile-resources --bundle=plone --site-id=Plone

-.. .. note:: Unfortunately the ``plone-compile-resources`` does not work currently with multiple resources in a bundle.
-But I hope that this will fixed soon.
-   This was fixed in https://github.com/plone/Products.CMFPlone/pull/1161

 If you have created your own bundle, do the same for this bundle:

 .. code-block:: bash

-   $ ./bin/plone-compile-resources --bundle=tango-bundle
+   $ ./bin/plone-compile-resources --bundle=tango-bundle --site-id=Plone

+Default value for ``site-id`` is ``Plone`` so you only need to specify that if you're working with a different id for your site object.

 Using resources in LESS-files